Transformational

 All Dragons thrive here

 Thanks to the generosity of its community, the Dragon School is able to offer bursaries to children with a genuine financial need.
-Our aim is to offer bursaries that are truly transformational, and currently our average award is over 90%.
+Our aim is to offer bursaries that are truly transformational, and our awards range from 50% upwards, with the average award currently 90%.
 When awarding bursaries, we aim to support those who will make the most of everything the Dragon has to offer whilst also making a positive impact on their School community.
 As such, potential bursary holders follow the same assessment of any other young Dragon-to-be.

 For a clear overview of how the Dragon’s bursary pathway works, from the whens to the what to the hows, please see the below infographic and FAQs.